ualberta-smr/generating-annotation-usage-rules/ui/tutorial/README.md

 - `field with type "A" must have none of (annotation "B" or annotation "C")`
 - `field with type "A" must have annotation "B" and no annotation "C"`

 There's a shortcut available for annotations if one wants to specify multiple annotations from the same package with OR operation.
 Consider the case when you want to say `@javax.ws.rs.GET or @javax.ws.rs.POST or @javax.ws.rs.DELETE or @javax.ws.rs.PUT`.
-With the usual Rulepad syntax it would be:
+With the usual RulePad syntax it would be:

 ```
 annotation "javax.ws.rs.GET" or annotation "javax.ws.rs.POST" or annotation "javax.ws.rs.DELETE" or annotation "javax.ws.rs.PUT"